savinspm/mooshak/instalacion.md

 could not find user name in the output of 'info'
 </pre>

-No nos preocupamos, reiniciamos el servidor apache
+No nos preocupamos, reiniciamos el servidor apache:

 <pre>sudo service apache2 restart
 </pre>